 - Reduce or eliminate jam-ups and increase up-time with a different cover on the top of your belt

-- Reduce installation time of a critical conveyor belt from 8 hours to 45 minutes
+- Reduce the installation time of a critical conveyor belt from 8 hours to 45 minutes

-Allowing Sparks to be a proactive arm for your R&D efforts will lead to the large cost-savings opportunities that you desire.
-Our sales technicians will work hand in hand with your engineering department and maintenance team to craft a solution to your problem.
+Allowing Sparks to be a proactive arm for your R&D efforts will lead to the large cost-saving opportunities that you desire.
+Our sales technicians will work hand-in-hand with your engineering department and maintenance team to craft a solution to your problem.

-Many of these projects require a change in material or a fabrication that is new to a facility.
-At Sparks, we stand behind our recommendations and workmanship to reduce and provide you with the huge reward.
+Many of these projects require a change in material or fabrication that is new to a facility.
+At Sparks, we stand behind our recommendations and workmanship to reduce and provide you with a huge reward.

 The savings will continue month after month, year after year.